-When patients present with broken blood vessels, spider veins or acne scars, California Skin Institute providers can use a number of treatment options, including the Vbeam laser.* This device was created by Syneron Candela, one of the leaders in laser technology for skin care.
-What makes the Vbeam laser such a great option for spider veins and lesions is that the laser pulse can target the oxyhemoglobin in blood vessels, without significantly affecting the surrounding healthy tissues.* The treatment is very comfortable for most patients, and many even undergo this procedure during their lunch breaks.*
+When patients present with broken blood vessels, spider veins or acne scars, California Skin Institute providers can use a number of treatment options, including the Vbeam Laser®.
+This device was created by Syneron Candela, one of the leaders in laser technology for skin care.
+What makes the Vbeam Laser® such a great option for spider veins and lesions is that the laser pulse can target the oxyhemoglobin in blood vessels, without significantly affecting the surrounding healthy tissues.
+The treatment is very comfortable for most patients, and may even undergo this procedure during their lunch breaks.

 - Broken blood vessels

 - Vascular lesions

 Treatments with the Vbeam Laser® are quite comfortable and feel like a rubber band hitting the skin.
 Most patients don’t even require a numbing cream to undergo this procedure.
 Further, this device is equipped with cooling technology that provides a short burst of cold air to the skin moments before the laser beam is delivered, which significantly increases comfort during treatment.

 Here at California Skin Institute, we have worked very hard to build a patient-centric culture that places every patient’s individual needs above all else.
 As such, each patient’s treatment session will be somewhat different and tailored to your unique circumstances and needs.

 During your Vbeam Laser® treatment appointment, your California Skin Institute provider will assess the treatment area to develop a customized treatment plan.
 Then, you will be provided with protective eyewear, and your provider will calibrate the device to your specific needs.

 The procedure will be performed by pressing the Vbeam Laser® handpiece against the skin, where the vascular or pigmented lesions are present.
 Then, your provider will activate the laser, which will deliver a very quick burst of energy.